 Social Policy for Money Advisers

-Social policy in the context of money advice is about applying pressure to manipulate policy, procedure or legislation relating to the stages of the debt advice process and personal finance which adversely affect people in debt.
-For example, these might connect to welfare benefits, tax credits, housing, employment, finance, banking, consumer credit or the courts.
+Social policy in the context of money advice is about influencing and improving policy, practice or legislation relating to debt advice and personal finance which adversely affect people in debt.
+These might be related to consumer credit, banking, finance, debt collection, the courts, welfare benefits, tax credits, housing or employment.